crptmem/boostydownloader/README.txt

 boostydownloader
 ================
-A simple application to bulk-download content from Boosty and Gelbooru-powered sites.
+A simple application to bulk-download content from Boosty and Gelbooru.
 Made with my own library imgdl-rs (https://github.com/crptmem/imgdl-rs)

 Installation